mm-nasr/ros2_ibmcloud/README.md

 $ ibmcloud cr namespace-add ros2nasr
 ```

 IBM cloud has a lot of shortcuts that would help us get our container onto the cloud right away.
 The command below builds the container and tags it with the name __ros2foxy__ and the version of __1__.
 Make sure you use the correct registry name you created and you are free to change the container name as you wish.
-The __.__ at the end indicates that the _Dockerfile_ is in the current directory, if not, change it to point to the directory containing the Dockerfile.
+The __.__ at the end indicates that the _Dockerfile_ is in the current directory (and it is important), if not, change it to point to the directory containing the Dockerfile.

 ```
 $ ibmcloud cr build --tag registry.bluemix.net/ros2nasr/ros2foxy:1 .